jap99/Pokedex/README.txt

 README.txt

 This is a very old project.
-You may notice the contstraints being off, errors not being handled better, areas that could use more encapsulation / security, & other areas that could be improved.
+It is one of my first smalls apps I created as I learned iOS.
+I made it in the year 2016 & uploaded it to GitHub years later.